constellation-load-testing/constellation-local/README.md

 # Development Notes

 ## Setup

 - [ ] Pull the latest `-local` version from `main`
 - [ ] Pull the latest `-src` version from `main` and build their container images and push to docker.io.
 - [ ] After the images have been built, modify the asset names in the remote stack within `-local` to match the link given in docker.io.
 Note: this is done in two lines in the remote stack `.ts` file.
 - [ ] Attend to:
   - [ ] config.json to ensure that you have the correct configurations for the test.
 IE: Home region, remote region, Duration, VUs per region
   - [ ] script.js to ensure that you are running the correct test script.

 ## Deployment

 - [ ] To only deploy the home region, use `npm run deploy:home` command.
 This deploys the necessary home components and populates the components with necessary initial states
 - [ ] To fully deploy with the remote regions, use `npm run deploy:all` command.
 This deploys the home and the remote regions
+- [ ] Note: if you have more than one remote region, use `npm run deploy:parallel:all` and `npm run destroy:parallel:all`

 ## Teardown

 - [ ] To teardown just the home region, use `npm run destroy:home` - appropriate if only interacting with the home region.
 - [ ] To teardown the remote region, use `npm run destroy:all` - appropriate if you also built a remote region.

 # Orchestrator Workflow